 Ewing sarcoma is the second most common primary bone malignancy in adolescents and young adults with a median age of 15 years, and it accounts for less than 5% of all soft tissue sarcomas.
 There are more than 200 cases per year in the United States.
 The incidence of Ewing sarcoma in the United States was 2.93 per million during the period between 1973 and 2004.
 The peak incidence is between 10 to 15 years of age, with around 30% of the cases arising in children under the age of 10, and another 30% are in adults over the age of 20.
-There is a male predominance with a male to female ratio of 1 to 3.
-Whites are much more frequently affected than Asians, Hispanics, African-Americans, or Africans.
+There is a male predominance with a male to female ratio of 3 to 1.
+Whites are much more frequently affected than Blacks, Asians, Hispanics, or Africans.
 This significant racial discordance has yet to be explored.
 The actual incidence of Ewing sarcoma in the elderly is not well known.

 The cell of origin of Ewing sarcoma has yet to be fully elucidated.
 ES is characterized by non-random gene rearrangements between the EWS gene and ETS (E26 transformation-specific or E-twenty-six) gene family.
-Most frequent gene rearrangement is t(11;22)(q24;q12).
+The most frequent gene rearrangement is t(11;22)(q24;q12).
 A hybrid gene EWS–FLI1 is generated by the fusion of the EWS gene on 22q12 with the FLI1 gene on 11q24 occurs in greater than 80% of the cases.
 The resulting EWS-FLI1 fusion protein acts as an aberrant transcription factor, and thus it can be reasonably assumed that it may play a role in the pathogenesis of ES.
 However, the underlying etiology of the translocation has not yet been well established.
-Second most common EWS–ETS gene family rearrangement is t(21;22)(q22;q12)translocation resulting in the fusion of EWS with the ERG gene on 21q22 that founds in about 15% of the cases.
+The second most common EWS–ETS gene family rearrangement is t(21;22)(q22;q12)translocation resulting in the fusion of EWS with the ERG gene on 21q22 that is found in about 15% of the cases.
 In the literature, other detected gene rearrangements are t(7;22)(p22;q12), t(17;22)(q21;q12) and (t(2;22)(q33;q12) where EWS is fused with ETS gene family ETV1, E1AF and FEV, respectively.
 More chromosomal translocations and complex gene rearrangements have also been reported in the literature; however, it is not yet clear whether it is associated with more aggressive tumor features.

 Ewing sarcoma is composed of small round cells with an increased nuclear-cytoplasmic ratio that represents a family of small round blue cell tumors of childhood (e.g., retinoblastoma, neuroblastoma, rhabdomyosarcoma, and nephroblastoma).
 Ewing cells have scant eosinophilic cytoplasm containing abundant glycogen that is often detected by staining with periodic-acid-Schiff.

 High CD99 expression has been shown in more than 80% of the cases.
-This highly sensitive immunohistochemical biomarker likely plays a key role in facilitating continued migration of leukocytes to endothelium; however, it lacks specificity as it may be detected in other sarcomas and lymphomas.
+This highly sensitive immunohistochemical biomarker likely plays a key role in facilitating the continued migration of leukocytes to endothelium; however, it lacks specificity as it may be detected in other sarcomas and lymphomas.

 In addition to MIC2 gene product CD99, Ewing cells often express CD45, synaptophysin, chromogranin, vimentin, vimentin, keratin, desmin, neuron-specific enolase (NSE), and S-100.
 However, this immunohistochemistry panel has been limited by a lack of specificity.
 Molecular genetic studies, using fluorescence in situ hybridization (FISH) and/or reverse transcription-polymerase chain reaction (RT-PCR), are required to make the definitive distinction.

 Patients with Ewing sarcoma often present with local symptoms such as pain, stiffness, or swelling for a few weeks or months.
 More than 50% of the patients with ES have intermittent pain that worsens at night.
 Ewing sarcoma can occur in a wide variety of locations with varying presentations.
 It is commonly found in the diaphysis of long bones.
 Bone lesions or metastatic lesions within the long bone can present as pathological fractures.
 The pelvic location of ES can present as back pain.
-The presence of systemic symptoms, including fever, weight loss, often indicates metastatic disease.
+The presence of systemic symptoms, including fever and weight loss, often indicates metastatic disease.
 Around 20% of patients present with metastatic disease at the time of diagnosis, and among these cases, more than 20% have lung or pleura involvement.

 A comprehensive physical examination is critical.
 In the setting of lung and pleura metastasis, the patient can present with asymmetric breath sounds, pleural signs, or rales.
 Petechia or purpura from thrombocytopenia can be observed in patients with bone marrow metastases.
-Neurologic examination is also critical in patients with CNS involvement.
+A neurologic examination is also critical in patients with CNS involvement.